Culford: History

 The village's name is derived from the words Cula's Ford, Cula presumed to be name of local leader.

 The village is mentioned as Culeforde in the S1225 charter of 1040 AD where Thurketel grants the lands to Bury St Edmunds Abbey.

 The Domesday Book records the population of Culford in 1086 to be 32 households made up of 2 villagers, 19 freemen, 9 smallholders, and 2 slaves along with 1 cattle, 2 pigs, 85 sheep, and 14 acres of meadow.

-In April and May 1291 King Edward I stayed at the manor in Culford during his visit to Bury St Edmunds Abbey where he agreed that royal justices would not in future sit within the Liberty of St Edmund.
+In April and May 1291, King Edward I stayed at the manor in Culford during his visit to Bury St Edmunds Abbey where he agreed that royal justices would not in future sit within the Liberty of St Edmund.

-In 1804 The Iron Bridge was constructed over the tributary of the River Lark, that flows through Culford Park.
+In 1804, The Iron Bridge was constructed over the tributary of the River Lark, that flows through Culford Park.
 It was the world's first iron bridge to be constructed with hollow segments, built to the design of Samuel Wyatt, and is the only Grade I listed structure in the parish.

-Culford's Public House, The White Hart, (now known as Benyon Lodge) was closed in December 1840 by Richard Benyon, owner of the Culford Estate between 1824 and 1883, because he regarded it as "a scene of moral debauchery".
+Culford's public house, The White Hart (now known as Benyon Lodge), was closed in December 1840 by Richard Benyon De Beauvoir, owner of the Culford Estate between 1824 and 1883, because he regarded it as "a scene of moral debauchery".

 The first mention of a postal service in Culford is in July 1852, when a type of postmark known as an undated circle was issued.
 The post office closed in January 1990 and has since been turned into Culford Day nursery.